FC Hansa Rostock: United Germany and the Bundesliga

-The club's timely success earned them a place in the Bundesliga alongside Dynamo Dresden when the top-flight Bundesliga was briefly expanded from 18 to 20 teams for the 1991–92 season to accommodate two former East German teams.
+The club's success in the Oberliga earned them a place in the Bundesliga alongside Dynamo Dresden when the top-flight Bundesliga was briefly expanded from 18 to 20 teams for the 1991–92 season to accommodate two former East German teams.
 Hansa, however, was unable to stay up and was relegated after falling just a single point shy of SG Wattenscheid 09.
 Three seasons of tempering in the 2.
 Bundesliga would return the club to the top flight for the 1995–96 season.
 In ten years spent in the Bundesliga, the team's best results were a pair of sixth-place finishes.
 In spite of frequent placings in the bottom-half of the league table, they would persist as the only former East German side able to consistently challenge the well-heeled clubs of the west.
 On 1 December 2002, Rostock became the first club to field six foreigners from the same country in a Bundesliga match (Rade Prica, Marcus Lantz, Peter Wibrån, Andreas Jakobsson, Magnus Arvidsson and Joakim Persson – all Swedes).

-Hansa had a very poor first half in the 2004–05 season, earning only 1 win and 5 draws in 17 matches.
+In the first half of the 2004–05 season, Hansa earned only 1 win and 5 draws in 17 matches.
 They were unable to recover despite the late arrival of Finnish striker Jari Litmanen and at season's end were relegated, leaving the former GDR without a club in the top flight for the first time since re-unification.
 Like other East German teams, they were the victims of a harsh economic reality as the wealthier, well-established western sides bought up the most talented eastern footballers as their clubs struggled to survive financially: Rostock's Stefan Beinlich, Oliver Neuville and Victor Agali were just three players sent west in exchange for cash.
 After two years in the 2.
 Bundesliga, the club returned to the top-flight for the 2007–08 season, but was again relegated.

 The club's poor form continued in 2009–10 and they finished third-last.
 With this season, a new promotion/relegation format accompanied the introduction of the 3.
-Liga and Rostock found itself in a playoff versus the third place third division club FC Ingolstadt.
+Liga and Rostock faced a playoff versus the third place third division club FC Ingolstadt.
 Hansa lost both legs of the contest and was sent down to the 3.
 Liga, while Ingolstadt won promotion to the 2.
-Bundesliga alongside the top two third tier teams which advanced automatically by virtue of their finishes.
+Bundesliga alongside the top two third-tier teams which advanced automatically by virtue of their finishes.
 Their stay was a short one as they were sent back down after finishing bottom table in 2011–12.

 Hansa Rostock drew an average home attendance of 11,433 in the 2016–17 3.
 Liga, the third-highest in the league.